 The researcher must have been working outside Estonia for the past five years at least and must not have had any labour law or law of obligations relationships with Estonian R&D institutions/companies.
 This does not extend to law of obligations contracts concerning the short-term performance of a one-off task (for example, examining, reviewing or the like).
 The top researcher must work in Estonia at host institution for at least 75% of the standard full-time working time during the implementation of the top researcher’s project.

 ETAg may introduce additional requirements for the host institutions when publishing a call for proposals.

-The next call for applications will be opened at the beginning of the 2018.
 The application instructions and application form are scheduled to be published on the day of the announcement of the call at the latest.
 Applications can be submitted via Estonian Research Portal ETIS.
 In order to fill in the application in ETIS one needs to create a personal account.
 This can be done by contacting host institution.
 Application is successfully submitted when it is confirmed by the host institution.
 There will be no more open calls for applications.

 What are applications evaluated on?

 An application meeting the requirements is evaluated by the evaluation committee at ETAg involving independent experts.
 Applications are evaluated based on the following selection criteria approved in the relevant instructions: